 - Distribution of disease (general or all over field, scattered here and there, or localized in a small area of field).

-- Symptoms you are concerned about (blight, wilt, stunt, death, yellowing, leaf mottle, stem rot, root rot, fruit rot, leaf spot, die back, etc.).
+- Symptoms you are concerned about (blight, wilt, stunting, death, yellowing, leaf mottle, stem rot, root rot, fruit rot, leaf spot, die back, etc.).

 - Chemicals applied, including dates and rates of fertilizers, fungicides, nematicides, herbicides, and growth regulators.